Pyro Plastics Corporation: History

-Toys
+Product lines

 Military toys

 Pyro was the leading manufacturer of military "bin toys" in the early 1950s.
 Bin toys were relatively inexpensive items, usually an assortment of miniature green-plastic "army men", vehicles or accessories, packaged in poly bags, wholesaled in bulk, and sold "grab-bag-style" from large cardboard bins in retail stores.
 Pyro produced a vast array of toys for this market, including tanks, trucks, jeeps, amphibious vehicles, aircraft and field equipment.
 The company also offered some of these same products in more elaborate gift sets, featuring generous assortments with beautifully lithographed box art.
 (Examples: 6 US Army Mobile Units (#243); 21-piece US Army Set; 2 Army Tanks and 2 Army Jets set; US Army Tow Truck and Road Roller).
 Lionel Trains offered some of its freight cars with Pyro military trucks and tanks.

 Pyro took some of the same molds from its military trucks to offer civilian versions, often in brightly colored plastic.
 Other vehicles included a car hauler with a load of autos; road building equipment, and vintage racing cars with driver figures.